bparanj/Essential-TDD/en/12-twitter-client/12-twitter-client.markdown

 ## Version 3 ##

-Abuse of mocks.
-Spec is coupled to the implementation of the method.
-Spec is brittle.
-It will break even when the behavior does not change but when the implementation changes.
-That is likely to happen when you upgrade Twitter gem.
+There is too much mocking and the intent of the test gets lost in the noise.
+This version abuses mocks.
+Spec is coupled to the implementation of the method and is brittle.
+It will break even when the behavior does not change but the implementation changes.
+That can happen when you upgrade Twitter gem.

 twits_spec.rb